rtlabs-com/p-net/doc/implementation_details.rst

 * Headers from the operating system
 * Standard C headers

+New files should have the rt-labs standard header comment, with description of the license and "Copyright YYYY rt-labs AB, Sweden."

 Avoid "Yoda conditions"::

     if (3 == a) { /* ... */ }